Grant Guidelines

 The Foundation will not consider grants for the following types of activities or entities:

-- Organizations that discriminate in either policy or practice against people because of their age, race, national origin, ethnicity, creed, gender, sexual orientation, or disability.
+• Organizations that discriminate in either policy or practice against people because of their age, race, national origin, ethnicity, creed, gender, sexual orientation, or disability.

-- Lobbying or Political Elections
+• Lobbying or Political Elections

-- Individual requests for personal loans
+• Individual requests for personal loans

-- For-Profit business related financial needs
+• For-Profit business related financial needs

 Application Procedures

 Grant Partners are asked to adhere to the application process as attempts to bypass the process may affect the outcome of the request.
-Although the Foundation is managed by family and community members, we ask that you please respect the privacy of each of these people and not approach them personally regarding your submittal.
+Although the Foundation is managed by family and community members, we ask that you please respect the privacy of each of these people and not approach family members personally regarding your submittal.

 The Foundation believes it is important to evaluate how its Grant Partners meets its goals with successful grant applications.
 Foundation representatives visit each recipient as a measure of accountability and support.
 A final report will be required for every successful grant.